aszx87410/huli-blog/source/_posts/en/javascript-hoisting-and-tdz.md

 For function declarations, a property will also be added to VO.
 As for the value, it is the result returned after creating the function (you can think of it as a pointer to the function).

-Here's the translation of the Markdown content:

-You must strictly follow the rules below.

-- Never change the Markdown markup structure.
-Don't add or remove links.
-Do not change any URL.
-- Never change the contents of code blocks even if they appear to have a bug.
-Importantly, never touch lines containing the `omittedCodeBlock-xxxxxx` keyword.
-- Always preserve the original line breaks.
-Do not add or remove blank lines.

-Now, let's take a look at the technical blog post written in Chinese.

 Next is the key point: "If there is already an attribute with the same name in VO, overwrite it."
 Here's a small example:

 ``` js